jbambrough/git-training/README.md

 I screwed everything up!
 Get me outta here:

+(WARNING: this can result in unrecoverable data loss!)

 ```
 git reset --hard
 ```

 Checkout out a specific commit (you need to know the hash):

+(WARNING: you need to either create a branch from this point, or checkout back to a branch before attempting to make commits, this mode is only for _viewing_ the checked out commit)

 ```
 git checkout 790dd94